 Agentic Workflows and Autonomy

-Agentic AI models operate as planners, reasoners, and execute actions across a set of services.
+Agentic AI models operate as planners, reasoners, and executors across a set of services.
 They maintain state, negotiate with policy engines, and issue commands to data stores, streaming processors, and execution layers.
 The agent loop typically includes perception (ingest signals), evaluation (assess policies and objectives), plan (select actions), execution (trigger adapters or APIs), and learning (update state or policies based on feedback).
 Critical considerations include ensuring policy determinism, safeguarding against unsafe actions, and providing human-in-the-loop controls for override and auditability.
 Architectural primitives include module boundaries that separate perception, reasoning, and action, and explicit contracts that describe inputs, outputs, and success criteria for each agent interaction.

 Data Contracts, Schema Evolution, and Provenance